Vanier Centre for Women: Facilities and Services

-In 2019, the provincial government announced an initiative create a 5-bed hospital unit for inmates with severe mental illness, and required intensive medical care for the Vanier Centre for Women.
+In 2019, the provincial government announced an initiative to create a 5-bed hospital unit for inmates with severe mental illness, and required intensive medical care for the Vanier Centre for Women.

 Starting in 2022, the Maplehurst Correctional Complex and the Vanier Centre for Women will receive 15 correctional officers over a 5-year provincial plan to improve correctional facilities.
 Officers hired completed virtual training at Mohawk College in Hamilton, Ontario.

 Notable incidents

 In 2005, the Vanier Centre for Women went under investigation after a woman was kept past her original release and denied medication, the latter which caused her to have multiple seizures during her stay.
 This incident follows shortly of another inmate's death at Vanier, whose incident from officials was described as "peaceful".
 Acquaintances differ from official reports, who said that the inmate was denied medication or medical attention.
 Later, a pathology report stated she had unattended seizures prior to her death.

 In 2013, a woman began a hunger strike in protest of being placed within solitary confinement when she refused to wear a bra, which Vanier required in its dress code at the time.
 Vanier altered its dress code after 10 days in confinement, and officially abolished its mandatory bra policy in April 2014.

 In 2017, a 50-year-old woman died while at the Vanier Centre for Women after being detained by Canadian immigration officials.
 An official coroner's report stated that the woman died of "acute methadone intoxication in the setting of ischemic heart disease", caused by Vanier's medical staff giving the woman three times the recommended dose.